EuihoonSeol/Spring-Boot-React/README.md

 cd Spring-Boot-React
 ```

-Before running the server, cd into `server\src\main\resources` folder and update the following lines on `application.properties` files with your MySQL instance and login credentials
+Before running the server, cd into `server\src\main\resources` folder and update the following lines on `application.properties` file with your MySQL instance and login credentials

 ```bash
 spring.datasource.url=jdbc:mysql://localhost:3306/loyaltyone